Derek Carr was one of the first white quarterbacks to speak out following the death of George Floyd in police custody.

 "I feel the same way today as I always have.
 I want everyone to feel loved and welcomed.
 I want every life to be so precious to everyone.
 I want people to love their neighbors just as they love themselves.
 I want a genuine respect and unity for every life that lives in these United States and calls it home.
 I want the fighting to stop.
 I want people to help people in need.
 I want to see people stop striving for power in politics and actually do what they say they were going to do.
 I want to see prayer back in schools.
 I want to see team sports be a place where all different walks of life come together for a common goal in our communities.
 I want to see children raised up loving everyone and not counting them out before they actually know them.
 That's what I want to see."

-Make no mistake about it, Carr, a white starting quarterback for a marquee NFL, speaking out is important.
-49ers cornerback Richard Sherman recently spoke on the importance of white quarterbacks speaking out in this moment, and how their voice is received differently by those who would brush off the fight for social and racial equality when it comes from black athletes.
+Make no mistake about it, Carr speaking out is important, given his status as a white quarterback for a marquee NFL franchise 49ers cornerback Richard Sherman recently spoke on the importance of white quarterbacks speaking out in this moment, and how their voice is received differently by those who would brush off the fight for social and racial equality when it comes from black athletes.

 “I’m impressed with the white QBs speaking up because those are voices that carry different weight than the black voices for some people,” Sherman told Albert Breer of The MMQB.
 “Which means the people who refuse to listen to a black athlete’s perspective will hear the same thing said from a white athlete, but receive the message much differently.
 So it’s awesome that more people are speaking out, because in sports, you really have a love and appreciation for your fellow man, regardless of race."